92% Zinfandel, 8% Petite Sirah

 Weather: Dry spring and warm, dry summer with no sustained heat spells

-Fermentation: A six day natural fermentation was carried out in small fermentors and pressed early; natural secondary fermentation started in tanks and finished in barrel by February 2009.
+Fermentation: A five day natural fermentation was carried out in small fermentors; pressed early; the natural secondary fermentation finished in mid-October.

 View this wine on CellarTracker